Clearing the Air

 Gas turbines emit other highly toxic pollutants that can cause cancer and developmental harms.

-Gas turbines also emit hazardous air pollutants, which are a particularly harmful class of pollutants linked to cancer, reproductive harms, developmental harms, among other negative impacts.
+Gas turbines also emit hazardous air pollutants, which are a harmful class of 188 pollutants known to cause cancer, neurological damage, kidney damage, and reproductive harms, among other negative impacts.
+Hazardous air pollutants are particularly harmful to babies and children, which are at risk of brain and developmental harms from exposure to hazardous air pollution.

 children's playground by a powerplant